 The reviewed Tamron 17-28mm f/2.8 Di III RXD Lens was on loan from Tamron USA.
 Unfortunately, they requested the lens back after a few months.

-Looking at the specs and measurements, the Tamron 17-28mm f/2.8 Di III RXD Lens vs. Sony FE 16-35mm f/2.8 GM Lens comparison shows the Sony lens weighing and measuring considerably more than the Tamron lens.
-The difference is significant and noticeable.
+Looking at the specs and measurements, the Tamron 17-28mm f/2.8 Di III RXD Lens vs. Sony FE 16-35mm f/2.8 GM II Lens comparison shows the Sony lens weighing and measuring considerably more than the Tamron lens.
 In addition to being larger, the Sony lens extends when zooming.
 Along with the smaller size comes smaller filter threads for the Tamron lens, 67mm vs. 82mm.
-The Sony lens has 11 aperture blades vs. 9.
-The Tamron lens focuses much closer (7.5" vs. 11.2" / 190mm vs. 280mm) but the two lenses share the same maximum magnification spec.
-The Sony lens has the noticeably longer focal length range and this lens's switches can be a decision factor.
+The Sony lens has 11 aperture blades vs. 9 and a 0.32x maximum magnification vs. 0.19x.
+The Sony lens has the noticeably longer focal length range, an AF/MF switch, an aperture ring, and AFL buttons.
 The Tamron lens costs far less than the Sony lens.

-I rarely suggest buying a specific camera brand so that a lens from a different manufacturer can be used but this is a scenario where that could make sense.
-I could justify selecting a Sony camera so that the Tamron 17-28mm f/2.8 Di III RXD Lens could be used.
+I rarely suggest buying a specific camera brand to allow a lens from a different manufacturer to be used but this is a scenario where that could make sense.
+I could justify selecting a Sony camera enable use of the Tamron 17-28mm f/2.8 Di III RXD Lens.
 This lens is an excellent value.

 As with the Tamron 28-75mm f/2.8 Di III RXD Lens, the 17-28 delivers image quality comparable to the best-in-class lenses, yet this lens is far smaller, much lighter, and costs significantly less than the premier brand lens options.
 This lens's light weight does not exude rugged build quality confidence, but it seems nicely built with tight tolerances and the long warranty indicates that Tamron expects the lens to endure the test of time.